crabnebula-dev/tauri-fuzz/docs/src/diary.md

 - We monitor `wait` and `waitpid`
   - this is a superset of monitoring rust `std::process::Command`
-  - we had to modify the policy engine to add a storage that can store function paramater at entry that can then be reused when analysing the function at exit
+  - we had to modify the policy engine to add a storage that can store function parameter at entry that can then be reused when analysing the function at exit
     - this is necessary due to common C pattern that store results of a function in a mutable pointer given as parameter
   - Question: Do libc usually call `wait` or `waitpid` after spawning a child process?